|

 digitize these clips to produce online legal abstracts.
 However, the progress

 is sluggish due to the constraints of financial and labor resources.
+Chinalawinfo has indexed about five major law journals in

 English.
 In its Chinese counterpart, about 20 major law journals are indexed